engineersamuel/vim-crash-course/README.md

 #### Examples of vim usage

 Two demo videos of using vim.
 Note that the mouse was never touched in these screencasts.
-I still maybe only consider myself a 7.5/10 in the vim master department, always room for improvement.
+I still maybe only consider myself a 7.5/10 in the vim mastery department, always room for improvement.

 Here is a screencast of extracting out dictionary keys to an enum.